-The Tour de Yorkshire returned to North Yorkshire on 2 to 5 May in what looks set to be a brilliant year for cycling fans.
+The Tour de Yorkshire will return to North Yorkshire on 30 April to 3 May in what looks set to be a brilliant year for cycling fans.

-The Tour de Yorkshire brought an elite field of cyclists and live international TV coverage to North Yorkshire.
-It was an exciting event and a great opportunity to showcase our beautiful county and enhance Yorkshire’s growing reputation as the home of world class cycling.
+The Tour de Yorkshire will bring an elite field of cyclists and live international TV coverage to North Yorkshire.
+It is another opportunity to showcase our beautiful county and enhance Yorkshire’s growing reputation as the home of world class cycling.

 Tour de Yorkshire 2020 route

 Our county will feature in three of the four days of men’s cycling and on the first day of the women’s cycle race.

 Stage one of the Men’s Race will follow the Yorkshire Coast after setting off from Beverley, passing through Filey, Whitby and Staithes before finishing in Redcar.
 90km of racing will be in North Yorkshire.